 CIEL places students with French host families so that the learning process continues outside the classroom in a continual immersion experience.
 Families provide two meals a day, breakfast, and dinner.

-NOTE: UNF tuition must be paid separately when registering for the Summer C term.
+NOTE: UNF tuition not included in the calculations above, must be paid separately when registering for the Summer C term.

 Note: The total program cost is a best estimate based on current information.
 Events and forces beyond UNF's control (e.g. rate of exchange fluctuations, changes in lodging prices) may and do sometimes affect the actual program cost.
 Students are responsible for paying any increases in the total program cost if this does occur.